 Conclusion

 While consistent study habits are undoubtedly the gold standard for academic success, life sometimes throws curveballs.
 When faced with the daunting task of exam cramming, remember that a strategic and focused approach can significantly improve your chances of success.
-By prioritizing key concepts, actively engaging with the material, managing your time effectively, and taking care of your physical and mental well-being, you can navigate the pressure of last-minute studying and walk into that exam room with confidence.
+By prioritizing key concepts, actively engaging with the material, managing your time effectively, and taking care of your physical and mental well-being, you can work through the pressure of last-minute studying and walk into that exam room with confidence.

 Don't let the stigma surrounding cramming discourage you from taking proactive steps to prepare.
 Instead, embrace the challenge as an opportunity to hone your problem-solving skills, enhance your ability to prioritize, and develop resilience under pressure.
 Remember, effective exam cramming isn't just about memorizing facts; it's about maximizing your potential in the face of adversity.